 Are you currently providing telehealth?

-Yes, I am providing telehealth on the phone or a HIPAA compliant video platform during the COVID-19 pandemic.
+Yes, I am providing telehealth on the phone or a HIPAA compliant video platform.
+See my telehealth services page for more information.

 How long are sessions?

 Sessions are 50 minutes.
 If you feel you need a longer session, this can be discussed at our first meeting and will be determined on a case by case basis.

 I have chosen not to accept insurance for several reasons, mostly having to do with wanting what’s best for you.
 1) Insurance companies usually require an diagnosis and having a diagnosis on your medical record is not always beneficial for my clients.
 2) Insurance companies often limit the number of sessions that they will allow/reimburse.
 I want your length of treatment to be based on your personal needs/goals.

 If your insurance covers “out-of-network” providers (usually a PPO plan), they may reimburse you for party of my fee.
 Please contact your insurance company for more information.
 See my fees page for more information about my private pay fees.

 What can I expect from therapy?

 Beginning therapy can sometimes be an intimidating or scary step to take.
 I approach my clients with an open, non-judgmental attitude and understand how uncomfortable it can be to talk about difficult topics with a stranger.
 When you first arrive, I will have some brief paperwork for you to fill out.
 The first couple of sessions will be mostly spent talking about what brought you into therapy, gathering history, building rapport, and planning treatment goals.
 I do a lot more listening and less talking at the beginning.
 After these initial sessions, we will work more on your presenting problem, reducing symptoms, developing tools, and working on personal growth.
 I adapt my style and techniques to fit your needs, but I primarily work from a client-centered, humanistic framework.
 I want us to have a good working relationship, so I welcome questions and feedback about the process at any time!

 How long will therapy last?